OpenVoiceOS/community-docs/docs/gui_intro.md

 ## Introduction to QML

 QML user interface markup language is a declarative language built on top of Qt's existing strengths designed to describe the user interface of a program: both what it looks like, and how it behaves.
 QML provides modules that consist of sophisticated set of graphical and behavioral building elements.
-In the example below we will showcase how to create a QML interface for your skill including how it interacts with your voice skill.

 A collection of resources to familiarize you with QML and Kirigami Framework.